Senior Tory joins rebellion trying to force Sunak’s hand on onshore wind ban

 On dire polling the Tories are struggling to bounce back from, he said: “If we are being realistic about it, we are not going to turn things around overnight.”

-Mr Harper told the BBC “I accept things are not easy at the moment” but he said Mr Gove will be talking to colleagues about the planning policy and would be considering changes.
+Mr Harper told the BBC “I accept things are not easy at the moment” but said Mr Gove will be talking to colleagues about the planning policy and will be considering changes.

+Labour is planning to back the Clarke amendment to pile the pressure on Mr Sunak, even though the party believes it “swaps the ban for what is still a highly restrictive planning regime on onshore wind”.

+Shadow climate change secretary Ed Miliband said: “Onshore wind is the cheapest, cleanest energy we have.
+The Tories’ ban has kept bills high and damaged our energy security.
+Rishi Sunak‘s weakness means he’s having to be dragged to scrap it by his backbenches.
+He should swallow his pride and U-turn now.”

 The Prime Minister is not only facing a challenge over onshore wind, but on building targets as well.